matthew-andrews/go-static/README.md

 # go-static

 A simple go port of the core functionality of the extremely useful [node-static](https://github.com/cloudhead/node-static) command line tool.
+Just a little exercise to learn a bit more Go.

 ## Example usage